lovnishverma/BigData/Apache Sqoop in Docker.md

    docker inspect sqoop-container
    ```

-Let me know if you encounter further issues!

 ## **Step 1: Set up a Fresh Docker Container**

 1. **Create and Start a New Ubuntu Container:**